digirati-co-uk/digital-preservation-docs/rfcs/003-preservation-api.md

 # Preservation API

+> ❓This question mark indicates a discussion point rather than a

 The Preservation API is consumed by the applications we are going to build, and also by Goobi.
 Goobi uses it to preserve, and, sometimes, to recover a preserved _DigitalObject_ later for further work.
 Other applications use it either directly or via a Web UI for Preservation tasks, including evaluation of born digital material and collaboration with donors and other staff.

-Whereas the [Storage API](002-storage-api.md) is a wrapper around Fedora that bridges files-to-be-preserved to Fedora ArchivalGroups, so the Preservation API bridges Leeds business rules, models of digital objects and born digital workflow to the Storage API.
+Whereas the [Storage API](002-storage-api.md) is a wrapper around Fedora that bridges files-to-be-preserved to Fedora Archival Groups, so the Preservation API bridges Leeds business rules, models of digital objects and born digital workflow to the Storage API.
+These processes are then doubly insulated against the specifics of Fedora.

 For example:

 - The Storage API doesn't know what a METS file is, it's just another file being preserved as part of a _DigitalObject_.
-- The Preservation API *does* know what a METS file is, and may use its contents to construct calls to the Storage API.
+- The Preservation API *does* know what a METS file is, and may use its contents (e.g., checksums, original file names) to construct calls to the Storage API.

 However, there are concepts that are common to both, where the Preservation API is basically passing information from or to the Storage API.
 An example of this is browsing the repository via the API, which passes through (in simplified form) the Storage API concepts of Containers and Binaries.

 > ❓The services for METS offered by the Preservation API are not detailed in this document; in this first version we will focus on Preservation of DigitalObjects.
 Similarly, interaction with EMu, splitting of Deposits and other specifically born digital flows are not covered - yet.

-> ❓In the Storage API, there are different classes for modelling "folders" and "files" in the repository (`Container` and `Binary`) and for files and folders in transfer, for importing and exporting (`ContainerDirectory` and `BinaryFile`).
-I think the Preservation API can do away with this distinction for simplicity, but name _its_ concepts `Container` and `Binary` (and `DigitalObject` for Fedora's Archival Group).
-This means we have different classes with the same name in both APIs
+> ❓In the Storage API, there are different classes for modeling "folders" and "files" in the Fedora repository (`Container` and `Binary`) and for files and folders in transfer, for importing and exporting from S3 or other storage (`ContainerDirectory` and `BinaryFile`).
+I think the Preservation API can do away with this distinction for simplicity, but I've named _its_ concepts `Container` and `Binary` (and `DigitalObject` for Fedora's Archival Group).
+This means we have different classes with the same name in both APIs, but anyone who has used Fedora will understand what they are.

 > ❓the Preservation API does not need to expose all the OCFL details.
 Should the Preservation API expose the `origin` property?
 Or is the DLCS-syncing code also a direct consumer of the Storage API?
 If we hide `origin` then the only S3 paths in responses are for import and export operations which is cleaner.
+I think we should not expose underlying storage information in the Preservation API.

 This RFC deals with the Preservation API working on content in Amazon AWS S3, rather than on local file systems or other cloud storage providers.
 There is no reason why it couldn't support multiple protocols for the `location` property of a Binary and the `files` property of a Deposit, but we're going to implement S3 initially and it keeps this document simpler to limit it to that.

-The Preservation API assumes that its callers have access to the AWS S3 working bucket(s), which is necessary to get binary content in or out.
+The Preservation API assumes that its callers have access to the AWS S3 working bucket(s), which is necessary to get content in or out.

 ## Authentication